Elession/pwn-challenges/Beginner/babybof/README.md

 Finding cyclic pattern of 8 bytes: b'faaaaaaa' (hex: 0x6661616161616161) Found at offset 40
 ```

+This means in order to completely overflow `RBP` and cause the segmentation fault, we need at least 40 bytes.

 ### Manual Exploit
 Let's put 40 bytes of input (in this case I will put 40 `A`s) into the program, let's see what happens